 More great ways your child can WRITE

 Singing is a great way to expand your child’s vocabulary.
 Singing slows down language so children can hear smaller sounds in words as the words tend to be drawn out (think about Row, Row, Row your boat).
-The tempo and pronunciation is deliberate and allows children to hear words that may not be common in every day vocabulary.
-The repetition of songs, actions and words stimulates early childhood learning as it encourages language and memory development.
+The tempo and pronunciation is deliberate and allows children to hear words that may not be common in everyday vocabulary.
+The repetition of songs, actions and words stimulate early childhood learning as it encourages language and memory development.

 SING out loud!

 “Children learn best when they are fully engaged in active exploration, play and inquiry”- Ontario Ministry of Education.
-At the Petawawa Public Library we offer a wide collection of tactile resources for children and families to utilize.
-We offer young children a play area to socialize and engage in that also exposes them to a variety of materials that are accessible for children to discover on their own- Play based learning.
-This allows children to view the library as a place not just for books but also resources that they can utilize.
+At the Petawawa Public Library, we offer a wide collection of tactile resources for children and families to utilize.
+We offer young children a play area to socialize and engage in that also exposes them to a variety of materials that are accessible for children to discover on their own Play-based learning.
+This allows children to view the library as a place not just for books but also for resources that they can utilize.